 Spiritual Exercises of St. Ignatius

-Click Here for Info for the 2018 Women’s Spiritual Exercises Retreat
+CLICK HERE for information and registration for the 2019 Men’s Spiritual Exercises Retreat

 Why should I consider a retreat for spiritual exercises?